 If you were wondering about the quality of the games or anything else, read on to see if a Flintobox is worth your investment.

 We don’t have a TV, but Baby#1 does have an addiction to screens – how can she not?
-She looks at me staring at one few times a day: I am a work from home parent – and a freelance content writer at that.
+She looks at me staring at one few times a day: I am a freelance content writer working from home.
 I consider Baby#1 to be bright and advanced for her age.
 She is high-spirited and gets bored easily.

 To cut screen time, we were working on DIY activities anyway.
 But we needed something more structured, more complex than what we were doing at 1.5 yrs.